kristinemlarson/gnssrefl/README.md

 I made this animation ages ago - so it is in Matlab.
 I would be happy to host a link to a version in python.
 The main code is [snr_simulation](docs/pages/snr_simulation.m) and the helper function is [setFrame.m](docs/pages/set_Frame.m).

+High-rate data from CDDIS that are more than six months old can now be downloaded.

 Documentation: